Who has access to my records?

 What happens if I don’t show up on the first day of classes?

-Students who do not attend the first class meeting of a course, do not participate in a course-related activity in an online course, or do not notify the instructor they will be absent for special reasons, will be dropped from the course.
+Students who do not attend the first class meeting of a course, do not participate in a course-related activity in an online course, or do not notify the instructor they will be absent for special reasons, will be administratively dropped from the course.

-Can I get transfer credit for lower level courses?
+Can I get credit for lower-level courses?

 Yes, you can through our retro-credit policy.
 Some disciplines build sequentially on the necessary knowledge base.
 In these disciplines, if you take a higher-level course successfully, you may gain the credit for the lower courses.
 This is not an automatic process.